lape/larsp-website/src/now.md

 ---
 layout: page
 title: What I'm up to now
+description: "Inspired by Derek Sivers this is just a fun page for sharing what my current focus is."
 ---

 Inspired by <a href="https://sive.rs/nowff/">Derek Sivers</a> this is just a fun page for sharing what my current focus is: